This bull, he bellow his death. This final bull, he take the thunder over his knee. This bull he tell Continue reading

 For this bull: 1.
 Death, he take his time.
 2. Death, he file his nails.
 3. Death, he take a Continue reading

 I come for you hombrelitos.
 I call for you by name.
 I bring to you your shame.
 I steal from Continue reading

 What troubles the mules is not the presence, the loiter, the stink, of death, rather the intrusion upon one’s dying.

-The elephant he come for the bull the nods of heads, the “ Okay, my friend … “ the trunk extend.
+The elephant he come for the bull the nod of heads, the “ Okay, my friend … “ the trunk Continue reading

 The bull he walk off, like the elephant for his own words, with his own death.
 The quick understanding the Continue reading

 My mouth is a Moorish gate of rhinestones and piercings and spikes.

 Our stones shear, like our religions, whose fall so near.
 There’s the catch, the shiver, the beg for a river.
 Continue reading